shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 └── POPS
 ```

-The `POPS` folder is where the converter will place your converted VCD files.
+The `POPS` folder is where the converted VCD files will temporarily be stored before they are transferred to the internal HDD.

+When using the **Game Converter** tab, select this temporary `POPS` folder as your **Output Folder**.

 ---